merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 One side effect of defining DTL with respect to the closest ligand-binding residue is that by definition, **any ligand-binding residue has a DTL of 0**.

 The last thing to discuss is how distance between residues is measured.
 We used the Euclidean distance between their side chain center of masses.
 We also considered a much more primitive distance metric, which was defined not in 3D space but by the distance in sequence.
 For example, if a gene had only one ligand-binding residue, which occurred at the fifth residue, then the 25th residue would have a DTL of 20.
-As expected, and as shown in Figure FIXME, this metric did not perform well.
+As expected, and as shown in Figure S6, this metric did not perform well.

 If you think our methodology for calculating DTL is full of assumptions stacked onto assumptions stacked onto assumptions, we completely agree.
 To get our full opinion on it, I ask you to please read the following quote from the Results section.